 Singapore Government explored various options to manage their future expenditure through judicious spending, saving, and borrowing for infrastructure.
 As a result, there was the need to slightly increase the rate of GST.
 It is suggested that this percentage point will provide the government with an increase in revenue of almost 0.7%.

 Many Singaporean multinational corporations have chosen to locate their MENA regional headquarters in the UAE.
 It is a central hub and easily enables operations across multiple time zones.
 Should the UAE slightly increase VAT we doubt this influence the number of business setup in UAE.

-We can identify that once VAT has been introduced to a country, trends reveal over time it steadily increases.
+We can identify that once VAT has been introduced to a country, trends reveal over time, and it steadily increases.
 Creation Business Consultants Managing Director – Scott Cairns foresees that “the UAE will not increase the rate of VAT….
 Just yet.
 The introduction of VAT has been generally well accepted by businesses and consumers alike.
-Our opinion is that Expo 2020 will see a massive inflow of FDI through investors starting a business in Dubai.
 If the VAT rate were to increase around this time, most foreign investors would not notice a few percentage points increase whilst government coffers would benefit immensely.”

 Our team of experts will leverage our experience to help understand the latest changes while simultaneously providing you with all the details needed to run your company in Dubai and the UAE.
 Speak to one of our Corporate Structuring or tax consultants today for your free 30-minute consultation, email [email protected], or call +971 4 878 6240 Saudi Arabia +966 54 995 2676.